 Behind the Scenes @ The New York Times

-New York Times reporter Sarah Maslin Nir leads a conversation with her colleagues Maggie Haberman and Nikita Stewart about what it takes to produce "The Daily Miracle" in the digital era.
+New York Times reporter Sarah Maslin Nir leads a conversation with her colleagues Marc Lacey and Maggie Haberman about what it takes to produce "The Daily Miracle" in the digital era.
 They will discuss how social media and the pressures of a digital-driven 24 hour news cycle influence the reporting, editing, and, not least, the physical production of the daily paper.
 What are the challenges for long-form investigative journalism in our high-speed digital age?

 About the Speakers: